 Create a master triage list.

 When the dam is spouting multiple leaks, you need to figure out which holes to plug first, and fast.
-I’m not an office organization guru or project management pro (for help with that, check in with Andrea Cannavina on controlling chaos and Karen Dunn Skinner and David Skinner).
+I’m not an organization guru or project management pro (for help with that, check in with Andrea Cannavina on controlling chaos and Karen Dunn Skinner and David Skinner).
 This is my quick and somewhat messy system for digging my way out when there’s way too much to do.
 First step?
 Create a master list:

 - Check your calendar.
 Write down upcoming meetings, deadlines and other commitments.
 Go two weeks out, then go two weeks back for deadlines you missed.